 Soil, Sunlight and Water Recommendations for Soybeans

 Soybeans need loose, well-draining soil that has plenty of nutrients.
-The ideal pH is between 6.0 and 6.8, but soybeans can survive in poor soil, so there's usually little need for soil amendments or pH adjustments other than an initial helping of organic matter, such as well-rotted compost.
+The ideal pH is between 6.0 and 6.8, but soybeans can survive on poor soil, so there's usually little need for soil amendments or pH adjustments other than an initial helping of organic matter, such as well-finished compost.
 Very poor soil may benefit from the application of a fertilizer, but do not use a nitrogen-rich one because soybeans don't need extra nitrogen — they make their own.
 An application of mulch is recommended to control weeds and retain moisture in the soil when the soil temperature exceeds 60 degrees.

 How to Propagate Soybeans

 Soybeans are propagated by seed, and while you can always purchase seeds online or from your local garden center, it's just as easy to obtain them from the plants you grow.
 Leave one or two pods to ripen fully on the plant and remove them only when they have dried out.
 The beans in the pods, which will be too tough to eat, are the seeds for next year's planting.
 If you store them in a cool place in an airtight container, they will keep for three to four years.

 The soybean plant can be grown in large containers, but since it's an annual in every growing zone, there's no benefit in bringing the containers indoors for the winter.
 When planted in the garden, you may want to cut down the plants after harvest and turn them into the soil to increase the nitrogen content.